george-james-software/gjLocate/README.md

 2. Install the gj&nbsp;::&nbsp;locate userscript by clicking the **Install This Script** button on [this page](https://greasyfork.org/en/scripts/424973-gj-locate).

 3. Navigate to the Application Error Log page in any InterSystems Management Portal. &nbsp;You'll see an additional gj&nbsp;::&nbsp;locate button against each error log entry. &nbsp;Click it.

-## Known Limitations and Issues

- * If you have a multi-root workspace then gj&nbsp;::&nbsp;locate will only operate on the first folder. &nbsp;You can drag a folder to change its order and make it the first one in your workspace if you need to.
- * If you are using Serenji, gj&nbsp;::&nbsp;locate will only operate on Serenji folders that contain a single namespace. &nbsp;If you have a multi-namespace connection, you can add an additional single namespace connection and make it the first folder in your workspace.

-The source location is determined using an empirical method.
-This approach has a number of limitations that are unlikely to be encountered in most normal cases. &nbsp;If however, you are doing something exotic, the results may be affected. &nbsp;Generally, using the Serenji extension instead of the basic InterSystems Objectscript extension will give better results because it is able to access source code that has not been downloaded to the client.

- * Macro #if directives are ignored. &nbsp; Any code lines within and after a #if block may be incorrect
- * $$$ macros that resolve to multiple lines are not accounted for. &nbsp;Most $$$ macros resolve to a line fragment which will be handled correctly. &nbsp;Multiline macros are not common.
- * Method code containing a line comprising just } would be mis-identified as the end of a method block.
- * Lines that contain the terminating > of a &js<> block and have code or comments following the > are not handled correctly
- * Generator methods can result in an unknown number of lines of code. &nbsp;gj&nbsp;::&nbsp;locate will navigate to the method but not to a specific line within a generator method.
- * htmlMarkers (eg &htmlABC< ... >CBA ) are not recognised as &html<> blocks and not treated correctly.
- * ##sql( ... ) as an alternative to &sql( ... ) is not recognised
- * The specific sql construct &sql( /* in-line comment */ ) is not handled correctly

 ### Why?